apache/allura/Allura/docs/tutorials/wiki-tool.rst

 find further documentation for the `.get()` and `.post()` methods.

-Testing Allura models is also straightforward, though it usually requires setting the pylons context object `c` before your test.
+Testing Allura models is also straightforward, though it usually requires setting the context object `c` before your test.
 An example of this technique follows::

     import mock
-    from pylons import c, g
+    from tg import c, g

     from allura.lib.app_globals import Globals
     from allura import model as M